gSchool/cotton_factory_exercise/README.md

 The ideal PR/MR only updates a couple of files (the test file and the files under test) and only a few lines of code within each.
 This helps make your code easy to review and decreases the chances of submitting bugs.

 This is an opportunity to practice your dev workflow.
 Your role in the CI/CD process is develop well-tested code on a regular basis to contribute to frequent application updates.

-### Stories

-As a user:
-- I can browse a page of clothing so I can see the selection.
-- I can view a particular clothing so I can see more about it.
-- I can customize a piece of clothing by size and/or color so I can view options.